Michael Manley: Violence

-Opposition
+Leader of the Opposition (1980–1989)

 As Leader of the Opposition, Manley became an outspoken critic of the new conservative administration.
 He strongly opposed intervention in Grenada after Prime Minister Maurice Bishop was overthrown and executed.
 Immediately after committing Jamaican troops to Grenada in 1983, Seaga called a snap election – two years early – on the pretext that Dr. Paul Robertson, General Secretary of the PNP, had called for his resignation.
-Manley, who may have been taken by surprise by the maneuver, led his party in a boycott of the elections, and so the Jamaica Labour Party won all seats in parliament against only marginal opposition in six of the sixty electoral constituencies.
+Manley, who may have been taken by surprise by the manoeuvre, led his party in a boycott of the elections, and so the Jamaica Labour Party won all seats in parliament against only marginal opposition in six of the sixty electoral constituencies.

 In 1980, Manley gave a series of public lectures at Columbia University in New York.

 Seaga's failure to deliver on his promises to the US and foreign investors, as well as complaints of governmental incompetence in the wake Hurricane Gilbert's devastation in 1988, contributed to his defeat in the 1989 elections.
 The PNP won 45 seats to the JLP's 15.

-Re-election
+Second Premiership (1989–1992)

 By 1989, some right-wing critics had begun to assert that Manley had softened his socialist rhetoric, explicitly advocating a role for private enterprise.

 Manley's second term focused on liberalizing Jamaica's economy, with the pursuit of a programme that stood in marked contrast to the more social democratic economic policies pursued by Manley's first government.
 Various measures were, however, undertaken to cushion the negative effects of austerity and structural adjustment.
 A Social Support Programme was introduced to provide welfare assistance for poor Jamaicans.
 In addition, the programme focused on creating direct employment, training, and credit for much of the population.

 The government also announced a 50% increase in the amount of nutritional assistance for the most vulnerable groups (including pregnant women, nursing mothers, and children).
 A small number of community councils were also created.
 In addition, a limited land reform programme was carried out that leased and sold land to small farmers, and land plots were granted to hundreds of farmers.
 The government had an admirable record in housing provision, while measures were also taken to protect consumers from illegal and unfair business practices.

 In 1992, citing health reasons, Manley stepped down as Prime Minister and PNP leader.
 His former Deputy Prime Minister, P. J. Patterson, assumed both offices.

 Family

 Manley was married five times.
 In 1946, he married Jacqueline Kamellard, but the marriage was dissolved in 1951.
-In 1955 he married Thelma Verity the adopted daughter of Sir Philip Sherlock OM and his wife Grace Verity; in 1960, this marriage was also dissolved.
+In 1955, he married Thelma Verity, the adopted daughter of Sir Philip Sherlock, OM and his wife Grace Verity; in 1960, this marriage was also dissolved.
 In 1966, Manley married Barbara Lewars (died in 1968); in 1972, he married Beverley Anderson, but the marriage was dissolved in 1990.
 Beverley wrote The Manley Memoirs in June 2008.
 Michael Manley's final marriage was to Glynne Ewart in 1992.

 Manley had five children from his five marriages: Rachel Manley, Joseph Manley, Sarah Manley, Natasha Manley, and David Manley.